LockDown Browser Update:

 The instructor can then see when the student exited the exam and the reason provided by the student for exiting early.

-- If a student exits an exam early, and if only one attempt is permitted for the exam, it will be necessary to reset the exam for the student.
+- If a student exits an exam early, and if only one attempt is permitted for the exam, it might be be necessary to reset the exam for the student.